 9.14 PPDU duration constraint

+An STA shall not transmit an HT PPDU that has a duration (as determined by the PHY-TXTIME.confirm

+primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime defined in Table 20-25.

+A STA shall not transmit a DMG PPDU that has a duration (as determined by the PHY-TXTIME.confirm primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime defined in Table 21-31.

-An HT STA shall not transmit a PPDU that has a duration (as determined by the PHY-TXTIME.confirm
+A STA shall not transmit a VHT PPDU that has a duration (as determined by the PHY-TXTIME.confirm

-primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime.
+primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime defined in Table 22-29

+(VHT PHY characteristics).

-A DMG STA shall not transmit a PPDU that has a duration (as determined by the PHY-TXTIME.confirm primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime.
+A STA shall not transmit a VHT PPDU in TVWS bands that has a duration (as determined by the PHY-TXTIME.confirm primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime

+defined in Table 23-25 (TVHT PHY characteristics).

 CID 5891 - MAC